alfonsoegio/fermatscript/README.md

 ## Introduction

-Fermatscript is a JavaScript app that  provides a readline based interpreter in order to perform operations on regiular integer arithmetics, groups Zn, fields Zp and Galois fields GF(p^n).
-Expresion parser is based on an extension of thecalculator example provided in [https://github.com/zaach/jison](Jison) (a Node.js module supporting Yacc-Lex/Bison-Flex style parser generation).
+FermatScript is a JavaScript app that  provides a readline based interpreter in order to perform operations on regular integer arithmetic, groups Zn, fields Zp and Galois fields GF(p^n).
+Expression parser is based on an extension of the calculator example provided in [https://github.com/zaach/jison](Jison) (a Node.js module supporting Yacc-Lex/Bison-Flex style parser generation).